 You can also dig into the details of specific requests (or sets of requests) to understand what is driving their performance or failures.
 This can include things like identifying memory leaks, wasted execution cycles, slow database queries, and more.

-Why is App Performance Monitoring So Important?
+Why is Application Performance Monitoring So Important?

 Have you ever tried to buy something online, only to give up because the company’s website was slow, buggy, or unresponsive?
 Have you ever tried to use a service you pay for and rely on, only to see it broken or unavailable?
 How do you feel about these companies after this happens?
 Do you want to keep doing business with them?